Skip to content

 🧀 Columbus Circle Holiday Market

-Ideal for warming up with festive street food like raclette, empanadas, and sweet treats.
-It’s just outside the southwest entrance to Central Park.
+We walked past rather than spending proper time here, it’s worth more than we gave it.
+Ideal for warming up with festive street food like raclette and empanadas.
+Just outside the southwest entrance to Central Park.

 🐠 SeaGlass Carousel

-Located in Battery Park — a unique, fish-themed carousel that lights up and spins to music.
-Lovely for little ones and a great option while you’re downtown.
+Located in Battery Park, a fish themed carousel that lights up and spins to music, lovely for little ones and a good option while you’re downtown.
+Worth checking opening times before you plan around it as it was closed during our visit.

 🎠 Jane’s Carousel (DUMBO)